Tools & Resources

 Sensitive Data Detection/Protection

-- Identity Sweeper – free tool to search your computer for sensitive information.
+- Identity Sweeper – tool to search your computer for sensitive information (free version is no longer available).

 - Password Sweeper – free tool to search your computer for passwords.